-Although heart disease may often be thought of as a problem for men, heart disease is the most common cause of death for both women and men in the United States.
-One challenge is that some heart disease symptoms in women may be different from those in men.
-Fortunately, women can take steps to understand their unique symptoms of heart disease and to begin to reduce their risk of heart disease.
+Heart disease is often thought to be more of a problem for men.
+However, it's the most common cause of death for both women and men in the United States.
+Because some heart disease symptoms in women can differ from those in men, women often don't know what to look for.

 Heart attack symptoms for women